elbaulp/elbaulp.github.io/content/post/how-the-cloud-will-change-application-release-applications.md

 ---
-title: 'Nueva Guía: How the Cloud will Change Application Release Applications'
+author: alex
+categories:
+- cursos
+color: '#61B38D'
 layout: post.amp
+mainclass: misc
 permalink: /how-the-cloud-will-change-application-release-applications/
-categories:
-  - cursos
 tags:
 - cloud
 - How the Cloud will Change Application Release Applications
 - internet
-mainclass: "misc"
-color: "#61B38D"
+title: "Nueva Gu\xEDa: How the Cloud will Change Application Release Applications"
 ---

 [<amp-img on="tap:lightbox1" role="button" tabindex="0" layout="responsive" src="/img/2014/01/How-the-Cloud-will-Change-Application-Release-Applications.png" alt="How the Cloud will Change Application Release Applications" width="200px" height="259px" />][1]

 The use of cloud computing for custom-built, mission-critical enterprise applications is in its infancy, but both the technology and mind-set are starting to influence enterprise application architectures and delivery.